Sabatr/211/README.md

 <h1> 211 Programming Exercises </h1>

 <p>Some programs I wrote when studying for my SOFTENG211 paper.
 A lot of chapters have been missed and some stuff is incomplete.
-I figured I might as well show this as there are some things here that I think is kinda cool.<br></p>
+I figured that I might as well show this as there are some things here that I think is kinda cool.<br></p>

 <p>Most of the program exercises are from "Lectures on Discrete Mathematics for Computer Science" by Bakhadyr Khoussainov and Nodira Khoussainova.
 However, some of these algorithms used a 'GOTO' function.
 Java does not have this, so I had to improvise.  </p>